CrossGL/crossgl-docs/source/api_reference.rst

 ---

 - **parse_shader:**

-Parses the shader code and generates a `ShaderNode` object.
    - **Description**: This method processes the shader code to construct a `ShaderNode` object.
 It starts by consuming the “SHADER” token and then skips any comments.
 It extracts the shader’s name, then parses global inputs, uniforms, outputs, and sections for vertex and fragment shaders.
 It also collects global functions.
 The method continues parsing until it encounters the closing brace of the shader definition and constructs a `ShaderNode` representing the shader’s structure.
    - **Parameters**: None
    - **Returns**: